Pipeline Functions

 timezone

-parameter the string value of the message’s transaction_timezone
+parameter to the string value of the message’s transaction_timezone

 field.

-In this case we only have a single optional parameter, which makes it easy to simply omit it from the end of the function call.
+In this case, there is only a single optional parameter, which makes it easy to simply omit it from the end of the function call.
 However, if there are multiple optional parameters, or if there are so many parameters that it gets difficult to keep track of which positions correspond to which parameters, you can also use the named parameter variant of function calls.
-In this mode the order of the parameters does not matter, but all required ones still need to be there.
+In this mode the order of the parameters does not matter, but all required ones still need to be present.

-In our case the alternative version of calling
+In this case the alternative version of calling

 parse_date